germanalen/ragdolls_featherstone/README.md

 * The implementation is currently very unoptimized, with redundant matrix computations and in GDScript instead of C++.

+### Todo
+* Precompute frequently used matrices
+* Rewrite the implementation in C++
+* Experiment with interpenetration resolution code
+    * Currently it's calculating the velocity required to move the bodies apart by "depth of collision", fictitiously applying the corresponding impulse, and then applying the resulting velocities with a fake delta time of 1 sec.
+    * Try treating the whole ragdoll as a single rigid body for the purposes of interpenetration resolution.
+    * Try implementing rollback to prevent interpenetration altogether.
+    * Read up more on interpenetration resolution.

 ### Folder structure